FI23580407/cfe-32/README.md

 Container image that uses rsyslog to send kubernetes logs using RELP.

-## Example demo preparation
+## Example configuration

-Example kubernetes files are in are in `example/`
+Example kubernetes files are in `example/`

 ### Create configMap